-The Physicians' Health Programs (PHP), a program of The Foundation of the Pennsylvania Medical Society, provides support and advocacy to physicians struggling with addiction or physical or mental challenges.
+The Physicians' Health Program (PHP), a program of The Foundation of the Pennsylvania Medical Society, provides support and advocacy to physicians struggling with addiction or physical or mental challenges.
 The program also offers information and support to families of impaired physicians and encourages their involvement in the physician recovery process.
 The PHP is funded by grants and contributions from physicians, hospitals, and others interested in physician health issues.

 The PHP began as a volunteer-based impaired physician program in 1970.
 Physician volunteers handled the casework, with assistance from a part-time Pennsylvania Medical Society staff member.
 In the 1980s, the Medical Society responded to the growing need for services by hiring a medical director and case managers.
 The Foundation assumed administration of the program in 1989 and named it Physicians' Health Programs.